 Michael Altman brings 20+ years of experience in hospitality, tourism and marketing to his new role as Meredith College’s first full-time hospitality and tourism management faculty member and program director.
 He began teaching full-time in the program in Fall 2019.

 He is a co-founder of the branding, design and communications firm Trialogue Studio, which has provided consulting services to numerous organizations, including Marbles Kids Museum, Visit Raleigh, Greater Raleigh Sports Alliance, and the North Carolina Museum of Natural Science.
 He previously served as chief marketing officer at the Smithsonian Institution and head of communications and marketing at IMAX Corporation.
+He was recently appointed to a two year term as a member of the board of the Greater Raleigh Visitor and Convention Bureau and also serves on the Wake County Career Advisory Team (CAT), a group of Career and Technical Education administrators and teachers working together to make sure the high school hospitality and tourism and marketing curriculum are effectively preparing our students to enter the workforce.

 Prior to joining Meredith, Michael was adjunct professor for two years at Georgetown University in both the Global Hospitality Leadership and Integrated Marketing Communications Programs.
 He previously served for seven years as adjunct professor at George Washington University in the Master of Tourism Administration Program, teaching courses in applied strategic planning and destination marketing and consulting for their International Institute for Tourism Studies.